-Throughout the year, we offer therapeutic group sessions that target specific topics, such as parenting or anxiety.
+Throughout the year, there are therapeutic group sessions offered that target specific topics, such as parenting or anxiety.
 Please check back to see what is developing!

 Parent Education Groups

 HELP!
 MY KID DIDN’T COME WITH AN OWNER’S MANUAL!

 Winter 2018, Mondays, Jan.
 22 – Mar.
 5, 7pm – 8:30pm (No session Feb.
 12)

 Join Johanna for a FREE parenting series – “Help!
 My Kid Didn’t Come With an Owner’s Manual!” for the winter session at John Braithwaite Community Centre.

 - Discover the “roles” that children adopt within the family?